-7. Documenting Greenland: Popular Geopolitics and Film
+Documenting Greenland: Popular Geopolitics on Film

 Klaus Dodds and Rikke Bjerg Jensen

+To be published in Lilya Kaganovsky, Scott MacKenzie and Anna Westerstahl Stenport editors Arctic Cinemas and the Documentary Ethos (Bloomington: University of Indiana Press 2019).

-The documentary genre is attracting ever more interest in the academic fields of critical geopolitics and elements of International Relations (IR), which have undergone a sustained visual and specifically cinematic turn (for example, Shapiro 2009, Weber 2011).
-Within that embrace toward the documentary genre, scholars have explored how such films deploy the everyday, the affective, and the embodied as a way of creatively addressing the multi-scale and multi-sited qualities of world politics.
-But the documentary might also apply to fictional films as well in the sense of their approach to the actualities of everyday life, and their commitment to making distinct claims about their subject matter.
-The recent climate change documentary The Age of Stupid (Franny Armstrong, UK, 2009), for instance, features an archivist living in a tower in the high Arctic.
+The documentary genre is attracting ever more interest in the academic fields of critical geopolitics and elements of international relations (IR), which have undergone a sustained visual and specifically cinematic turn (see Shapiro 2009; Weber 2011).
+Within that embrace of the documentary genre, scholars have explored how such films deploy the everyday, the affective, and the embodied as a way of creatively addressing the multiscale and multisited qualities of world politics.
+But the documentary ethos might also apply to fictional films as well in the sense of their approach to the actualities of everyday life and their commitment to making distinct claims about their subject matter.
+The recent climate-change mockumentary The Age of Stupid (Franny Armstrong, United Kingdom, 2009), for instance, features an archivist living in a tower in the high Arctic.
 It is 2055, and the world has been consumed by unrelenting environmental destruction, leaving cities and physical environments across the globe in chaos.
 The surviving archivist, who is charged with preserving what is left of human repositories of knowledge, ends up viewing archival footage from the early twenty-first century.
-Using documentary segments and some animation in combination with a science fictional narrative arc, the film playfully explores the boundaries between fact and fictional modes of storytelling, and in so doing pursues a political project designed to expose human rapaciousness and economic and environmental short-sightedness.
-Throughout it asks us to consider the veracity of the archival footage and the footage itself works as evidence of human avarice and myopia.
+Using documentary segments and some animation in combination with a science-fiction narrative arc, the film playfully explores the boundaries between fact and fictional modes of storytelling and in so doing pursues a political project designed to expose human rapaciousness and economic and environmental shortsightedness.
+Throughout, it asks us to consider the veracity of the archival footage, and the footage itself works as evidence of human avarice and myopia.

 This chapter explores the intersection between documentary and fictional films and their geographical representations of Greenland, including geopolitical relationships, agents and objects, ecologies, and indigenous communities.
-Our range in terms of themes and topics embraces US, Danish and Greenlandic language productions.
-The sample includes a multitude of genres such as documentary, docudrama, and the fictional, informed nonetheless by historical experiences of Greenland as Danish colony.
-Contemporary thrillers with embedded documentary material such as Christina Rosendahl’s The Idealist (Idealisten, Denmark, 2015) provide further diversity because of its usage of archival footage of the 1968 US B-52 crash near Thule Air Base and of the subsequent clean-up operation.
+Our range in terms of themes and topics embraces US, Danish, and Greenlandic productions.
+The sample includes a multitude of genres, such as documentary, docudrama, and fictional, informed by historical experiences of Greenland as a Danish colony.
+Contemporary thrillers with embedded documentary material, such as Christina Rosendahl’s The Idealist (Idealisten, Denmark, 2015), provide further diversity because of its usage of archival footage of the 1968 US B-52 crash near Thule Air Base and of the subsequent clean-up operation.
 Here, selected archival footage supports the film’s authentic feel and strengthens the notion that it is based on real events.